CosmoCortney/MungPlex/README.md

 # MungPlex

 MungPlex is a cheat search tool and game enhancer for various emulators and PC games.
 It allows you to experience and mung up your favorite games in multiple ways - hence the name MungPlex.
-Version 2.0.0 has re-implemented all features of the depricated repository and comes with some new features.
+Version 2.0.0 has re-implemented all features of the deprecated repository and comes with some new features.
 You can also join the affiliated [Discord Server](https://discord.gg/wU62ZTvQRj) (may be renamed).

-The following feature illustration also guides you through the general usage of MungPlex.
+The following feature illustration guides you through the general usage of MungPlex.

 ## Before You Proceed
-If the app looks off go to Settings and change the UI scale.</br>
+If the app looks off go to Settings, change the UI scale and restart MungPlex.</br>
-It may happen for MungPlex to be unable to connect to a game.
-This might be due to changes to the emulator that make MungPlex incapable of finding the emulated RAM and/or game ID.
+It might happen for MungPlex to be unable to connect to a game.
+This may be due to changes to the emulator that make MungPlex incapable of finding the emulated RAM and/or game ID.
 If this is the case you can reach out to the MungPlex Discord Server and report any problems.</br>
 </br>
 Even though this tool should not cause any damage to your games or system, it is possible to corrupt savegames and cause bluescreens when messing with PC games and therefore result in data loss.
 It is always good to have a backup of your savegames and have every opened document and project saved.
 It is also possible for flashing lights and sudden loud noises to appear when editing random values.
 Keep this in mind especially if you are easily startled or suffer from epilepsy.